igem-munich/MESA-Designer/README.md

 ### Local Installation
 #### Requirements
 - python: version=3.13.x.
 You can download and install this according to the official installation guides: https://www.python.org/downloads/.
 It may already be installed, you can check this by running `python --version` from a commandline or terminal.
-- git: This is recommended for cloning the repository though not strictly necessary.
-This will however enable easy updates to future versions.
+- git: This is recommended for cloning the repository, though not strictly necessary.
+This will, however, enable easy updates to future versions.

 #### Steps
 1. Download or clone the repository: